phult/apify/README.md

 | ~            |  Like              | /api/post?filters=title~hello
 | !~           |  Not like          | /api/post?filters=title!~hello

-Apify supports filtering records based on more than one `AND` condition by using comma.
+Apify supports filtering records based on more than one `AND`, `NOT` condition by using comma.
 For example:

 ```
 /api/post?filters=user_id=1,status={enabled;pending},tile~hello,view_count!=null
 ```

 Complex conditions that combine `AND`, `OR` and `NOT` will be available soon.

+## Entity conventions

+Apify works by a simple mechanism, looking for a model class that correspond to the API entity, otherwise the API entity will be matched to a suitable DB table.
+That means no model class is required to create, do it only in the case of defining relationships, customizing.

+So API entity name should follow one of the conventions:

+* The API entity name is the same as a model class name

+* Or the API entity name in `snake_case` that correspond to a model class with the name in `CamelCase`

+* Or the API entity name is the same as a DB table name

 ## Relationships